OmniLayer/spec/README.md

 + Valid values:
     * 1: New Indivisible tokens
     * 2: New Divisible currency
-    * 65: Indivisible tokens when replacing a previous property
-    * 66: Divisible currency when replacing a previous property
-    * 129: Indivisible tokens when appending a previous property
-    * 130: Divisible currency when appending a previous property

-### Field: Response sub-action (future)
-+ Description: the seller's response to a buyer's offer to purchase
-+ Size: 8-bit unsigned integer, 1 byte
-+ Valid values:
-    * 1: Accept
-    * 2: Reject
-    * 3: Contact

 ### Field: String 255 byte null-terminated
 + Description: a variable length string terminated with a \0 byte